wpendl99/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 Now that you have learned how to make your application interactive, it is time to add some javascript to your start up application.
 The main thing you should focus on in this deliverable is making your application minimally viable.
 The application doesn't have to do everything it will do once you are done, but it should be completely usable to some extent at this point.

-You must use your start up GitHub repository that you created in the earlier instruction.
+You must use the same start up GitHub repository that you created in the earlier instruction.
 Update the README.md file with things that you learn as you work on your start up.
 As you make changes to your HTML, CSS, and JavaScript commit those changes and push them to GitHub.
 You will need at least four commits to get full credit, but in reality you should have many more than that.
 If you are using pair programming then your commit history should reflect contributions from all contributing peers.

 Remember to use the `Live Server VS Code extension` to see what your code looks like in the browser.
 Also use the browser's debugger window to debug your CSS and JavaScript.

-Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous start up deployment script with a copy of the `deployService.sh` script from the [Simon JavaScript project](https://github.com/webprogramming260/simon-javascript/blob/main/deployService.sh) and use `startup` for the service (`-s`)
+Once you have developed your application to where you want it, you need to release it to your production environment. **Replace** your previous start up deployment script with a copy of the `deployService.sh` script from the [Simon JavaScript repository](https://github.com/webprogramming260/simon-javascript/blob/main/deployService.sh) and use `startup` for the service parameter (`-s`)

 ```sh
 ./deployService.sh -k <yourpemkey> -h <yourdomain> -s startup